dreyercalitz/tinymce-rails-fileupload/README.md

 Or install it yourself as:

-    $ gem install tinymce-rails-documentupload
+    $ gem install tinymce-rails-fileupload

 ## Setup

 ### Set up TinyMCE as you would normally, but in the call to `.tinymce()`, add

-    plugins: "uploaddocument"
+    plugins: "uploadfile"
-    # toolbar option must include "uploaddocument" somewhere to have the button appear
+    # toolbar option must include "uploadfile" somewhere to have the button appear

 and the rest should happen automatically.

 ### Set up upload URL and handler

 The plugin defaults to POSTing to `/tinymce_assets`.

-You may modify it by supplying the option `uploaddocument_form_url` in the call to `.tinymce()`
+You may modify it by supplying the option `uploadfile_form_url` in the call to `.tinymce()`

 Routing to your controller must be done manually.
 Set it up using something similar in `routes.rb`: